 Myofascial Pain and Perpetuating Factors

 In the 1980’s I had the great fortune to meet and study with Dr. Janet Travell M.D.
 She was a pioneer in the field of diagnosing and treating myofascial pain.
+Myofascial pain is a result of trigger points (areas of tension) in the muscles and fascia.
+The trigger points can be caused by repetitive motions, tension, and stress and can cause referred pain to other areas in the body.

 Under Dr. Travell’s mentorship I became aware of the underlying perpetuating factors affecting myofascial pain and still today believe this to be one of the most significant aspects of treating pain and health problems in general.